royratcliffe/UICukes101/README.md

 Add the `UICukes/UICukes.xcodeproj` to your project.
 Do not copy any items; they are already there.
 Do not add to any targets.
 You need to add to your test target only.

 Open your test target's Build Phases.
 Add the `UICukes` target as a Target Dependency.
 Also add `libUICukes.a` as a library to link against.
 You can now press Cmd+U to compile, build, link and launch the test target.
 Tests will run but fail.
 The example test fails by design.
 Delete the boilerplate test code by removing the `-setUp`, `-tearDown` and `-testExample` methods.
 Keep the source files.
-You might find them useful for SenTesting later.
+You might find them useful for 'SenTesting' later.